manolina-13/AI-powered--Study-Buddy/README.md

 The application is structured to separate concerns, making it easy to maintain and extend.

--   **`app.py`**: The main Streamlit application file.
-It handles the user interface, state management, and orchestrates calls to the backend logic.
+-   **`app.py`**: The main Streamlit application that powers the AI Study Buddy interface.
+It manages user interactions, file uploads, and session states, generates prompts for the Gemini API, and displays outputs such as summaries, explanations, quizzes, flashcards, and personalized study plans.
 -   **`utils/file_reader.py`**: Contains functions for reading and extracting text from various file formats.
 -   **`utils/prompts.py`**: Defines the prompt engineering logic, creating structured prompts for the Gemini API for each feature.
 -   **`utils/gemini_client.py`**: A wrapper for the Google Gemini API, handling the communication and response retrieval.